petermcd/Dependency-Visualiser/README.md

 ## Requirements

-The package currently reads a composer file.
+The package currently reads each composer file.
 It will adhere to the vendor-dir parameter of the composer file.

 The package has a built in module for writing to a Neo4j graph database